CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T001-SBS.md

 ## You have never used the Azure Boards integration before

-1. On the GitHub Marketplace, navigate to
+1. On the GitHub Marketplace, navigate to the below URL:

     ```
     https://github.com/marketplace/azure-boards